Personal Injury and Potholes: Myths and Facts

 For victims of accidents and families of those killed in pothole related accidents, this is not enough.

 Wrongful death, personal injury and negligence claims are all possible when dealing with a pothole related accident.
-Potholes can cause drivers to serve or lose control of their vehicles resulting in collisions involving wrongful death and personal injury.
+Potholes can cause drivers to serve or lose control of their vehicles resulting in collisions involving South Bend wrongful death claim and personal injury.
 Many highway potholes are located in the center of the lane, where cars generally travel.
 To avoid particularly deep holes on severely pockmarked highways, cars swerve either into oncoming traffic or onto shoulder of the road.